Rajdham

 Rajdham is a village in Gogari block of Khagaria district of Bihar State, India.

 Geography

 It is located at 25°28′0″N 86°39′0″E. Rajdham is one of the villages of Maheshkhunt Panchayat in Khagaria District, Bihar State.
 It is 6.5 km from its Block Gogri.
-It is located approx 19 km from its District Main City Khagaria and approx 155 km from its State Main City Patna.
-Kosi River passes through this village.
+It is located approximately 19 km from Khagaria and approx 155 km from Patna.
+The Kosi River passes through the village.

-Education in Rajdham

-There are many good schools in and near by the village.